textpattern/textpattern.github.io/tags/comments_invite.md

 <txp:comments_invite />
 ~~~

 The **comments_invite** tag is a *single* tag which is used to display a link to an article comment form.
-Text used for the link will be taken from the invitation field on the Textpattern [Write administration panel](https://docs.textpattern.io/administration/write-panel).
+Text used for the link will be taken from the invitation field on the Textpattern [Write panel](https://docs.textpattern.io/administration/write-panel).

 This tag can be used in both Textpattern [Page templates](https://docs.textpattern.io/themes/page-templates-explained) and [Form templates](https://docs.textpattern.io/themes/form-templates-explained).